 Conflicts of interest may also arise when an employee, officer or director, or when a member of his or her family, receives improper personal benefits as a result of his or her position with the Company, whether received from the Company or a third party.

 Conflicts of interest are prohibited as a matter of Company policy, unless the conflict situation has been approved by the President and Chief Executive Officer or the Board of Directors as appropriate.
 Any transaction, in which the Company as one party, and an employee, officer or director or an immediate family member, as a second party, has a direct or indirect material interest, requires review and approval by the President and Chief Executive Officer or the Board.
 Any such proposed transaction must be reported to the General Counsel of the Company who will report the matter and his findings as necessary and appropriate to the President and Chief Executive Officer and/or to the full Board or to non-management members of the Board of Directors, as appropriate.
-Any director with an interest in the transaction to be reviewed by the Board will be required to recuse himself from the review and approval process.
+Any director with an interest in the transaction to be reviewed by the Board will be required to recuse himself or herself from the review and approval process.
 Following any such review, the Board of Directors would determine whether such transaction is in, or is not inconsistent with, the best interests of the Company and its stockholders, taking into consideration whether the terms of the proposed related party transaction are no less favorable to the Company than those available with unrelated third parties.

 Conflicts of interest may not always be clear-cut.
 If you have a question, you should consult with your manager or the Amphenol Legal Department.